kristian-lange-tw/JATOS_docs_v3/pages/JATOS-in-Amazons-Cloud-without-Docker.md

 last_updated: 7 Aug 2018
 ---

 On this page is additional information in how to install JATOS on a server in Amazon's Web Services.
 All general installation advice is in [JATOS on a server](JATOS-on-a-server.html) and applies here too.
+If you are looking for an easier way to install JATOS in the cloud, the tutorial [JATOS on DigitalOcean](JATOS-on-DigitalOcean.html) might be what you are looking for.

 1. First you need to register at [AWS (Amazon Web Services)](https://aws.amazon.com/) (they'll want your credit card).
 1. In AWS webpage move to EC2 and launch a new instance with Ubuntu (you can use other Linux too - I tested it with Ubuntu 14.04 and 16.04)